teamthinqers/thinkersweb-backend/replit.md

   * Progress meter fills 1/3 for each completed layer and pulses green when all three layers are complete
   * Enhanced visual consistency with numbered layer badges and improved typography
   * Replaced Layer 3 placeholder text with "One word emotion" for better clarity
+- June 14, 2025.
+Implemented gamified progress meter with motivational elements:
+  * Enhanced progress meter with intensity-based glow effects that strengthen with each completed layer
+  * Added hover tooltips with encouraging messages: "Start your dot journey!", "Great start!
+2 more layers", "Almost there!
+Final layer", "Perfect dot completed!"
+  * Created celebratory sparkle animations with staggered timing when all three layers are complete
+  * Added gradient progress rings with smooth color transitions from gray to amber to green
+  * Enhanced center display with bouncing completion indicator and numerical progress counter (0/3, 1/3, 2/3, ⭐)
+  * Applied consistent gamification across both text and voice capture modes with unique motivational messages
+  * Added victory burst effects and multi-colored sparkles for achievement celebration
 ```

 ## User Preferences